Skip to main content

 How to Buy Hot Sauce: A Shelf-Navigation Guide

-The hot sauce shelf has a personality problem.
+The hot sauce shelf is noisy.

 What’s Actually in the Bottle